docsforadobe/illustrator-scripting-guide/docs/scriptingVBScript/yourFirstScript.md

 # Your first Illustrator script

-The traditional first project in any programming language is displaying the message “Hello World!”
+The traditional first project in any programming language is displaying the message "Hello World!"
 In this example, you create a new Illustrator document, then add a text frame containing this message.
 Follow these steps:

 1. Start any text editor (for example, Notepad).
 2. Type the following code: